Amplio

-Increasing Men's Involvement in Maternal and Child Health in Rural Ghana
+Increasing Men's Involvement in Maternal and Child Health

-Updated: Feb 16, 2022
+Updated: Jun 16, 2023

 While Ghana has made progress in reducing maternal and child mortality, there’s still more work to do.
 According to UNICEF, about 70 babies lose their lives every day.
 This is mainly due to premature birth, infections, and complications during and after delivery.
-In Northern Ghana's underserved rural communities, many women and children lack access to quality health information and services.
-Moreover, men often control the household finances and decision-making, which can dictate whether mothers and children can participate in antenatal care visits and child welfare clinics.

 raising happy and healthy families.
 This includes ensuring that fathers are involved in the process of offering care to women during pregnancy, childbirth, and after birth.
 Men's involvement can help improve child survival, growth. and development.

-The project actively tries to engage men, not only to educate fathers on the importance of maternal and child health but also to encourage dialogue between couples when it comes to making important health decisions.
+The project actively tries to engage men—not only to educate fathers on the importance of maternal and child health issues, but also to encourage dialogue between couples when it comes to making important health decisions.
 And it seems to be working.
 The project saw a significant increase in men's attendance in ANC visits and child welfare clinics from July to September 2019 compared to the same period in 2018.

 Participation in Talking Book listening sessions has made men more aware of the importance of being involved in the health of their wives and children.
 Toffic Dapilaah, Monitoring and Evaluation Officer, Amplio Ghana, said that the team hopes to use this trend to spur greater engagement from men.
 To do so, they’re sharing success stories at Talking Book listening and discussion sessions.
 “We try to take advantage of every community meeting to highlight how some men are taking the lead in the regard, to encourage other fathers to do the same,” he said.